 I’ll have to take a day out of work a week to study

 This is one of the biggest myths surrounding apprenticeships.
-As part of the levy funding rules, your employer is required to commit to giving you 20% of your standard working hours “off-the-job” to study, however, this can be managed flexibly over the duration of the programme – it doesn’t need to be the same amount of time each week.
-The 20% “off-the-job” learning is made up of a number of activities that you’ll undertake over the course of your apprenticeship.
-Throughout the 24 months studying on our senior leader apprenticeship, the Postgraduate Diploma Management Practice, you’ll attend 8 workshops, each lasting 2.5 days, which contribute a large amount towards the 20% commitment.
-So, during the busier periods at work, you may be unable to work towards the 20% “off-the-job” learning, but that’s fine, you can manage this in a way that works best for you and your organisation.
+As part of the levy funding rules, your employer is required to commit to giving you a minimum of six hours per week of your standard working hours “off-the-job” to study, however, this can be managed flexibly over the duration of the programme – it doesn’t need to be the same amount of time each week.
+The “off-the-job” learning is made up of a number of activities that you’ll undertake over the course of your apprenticeship.
+Throughout the 18 months studying on our Senior Leader Apprenticeship programme, you’ll attend six workshops, which contribute a large amount towards the "off the job" learning commitment.

 I can complete the apprenticeship in my spare time

-Our senior leadership apprenticeship programme, the Postgraduate Diploma Management Practice, is designed to be work-based and will be completed during working hours.
+Our Senior Leader Apprenticeship programme, is designed to be work-based and will be completed during working hours.

 I’m so busy with work, I’ll never have the time